Education of the British royal family: Elizabeth II's generation

-The late queen, Elizabeth II, and her sister Margaret were the last members of the royal family to be educated at home by tutors in the traditional manner.
+Elizabeth II, and her sister Margaret were the last members of the royal family to be educated at home by tutors in the traditional manner.
 Elizabeth and Margaret were home-schooled by their governess Marion Crawford.
 Private tutors of Elizabeth included the provost of Eton College, Henry Marten, who instructed her in constitutional history.
 Elizabeth spoke French fluently, learning from a succession of governesses who were native speakers.
 During World War II, the then Princess Elizabeth joined the Auxiliary Territorial Service and participated in a Vehicle Maintenance Course at Aldershot; the length of the course is variously reported as three weeks or six weeks.

 Historian David Starkey described Elizabeth II in his 2007 television documentary series Monarchy as poorly learned, comparing her to a "housewife" in terms of cultural refinement and intellectual curiosity.
 According to The Telegraph, his comments prompted rebuttals from several sources.
 Royal biographer Penny Junor said: "The Queen is certainly cultured even if not that moved by the arts.
 The Prince of Wales has a great sense of history and a lot of that comes from his mother".
 Marco Houston, editor of Royalty Monthly, said Elizabeth "may not have had the best formal education, but she has had the best education at the university of life".

 Prince Richard, Duke of Gloucester, Elizabeth's cousin, studied architecture at Magdalene College, Cambridge.
 Richard graduated in 1966 after completing three years of a five-year architectural course; after a practical year at an office in the Ministry of Public Building and Works, Richard returned to Cambridge and in June 1969 passed both parts of a diploma in architecture.
 Richard went on to work as an architect.